 Google’s apps power modern offices near and far, including ours here at Android Authority.
-The name G Suite probably brings Gmail, Drive, Meet, and more to the front of your mind, but Google made a big change in 2020.
-To reflect the modern workplace, G Suite is now Google Workspace, and here’s what you need to know.
+The name G Suite probably brings Gmail, Drive, Meet, and more to the front of your mind, but Google made a significant change in 2020.
+G Suite is now Google Workspace to reflect the modern office, and here’s what you need to know.

 The changes aren’t scary, but we’ll guide you through everything that Google changed.
 If you previously had G Suite at your company, you’re already working with Google Workspace, and you may not have even noticed.
 Let’s get into the finer details.